glacion/fedora-chroot-installation/docs/VM-Install.md

 * `rtkit` will be required for rebooting, powering off etc.
 * `file` is a tool to find the type of a file.
 * `efibootmgr` is the tool that we'll be using to manipulate EFI entries.
-* `@Core` is a very small set of packages that's sufficient enough for the system to function, not to be confused with the actual `base` group that you may find on fedora wiki.
+* `@Core` is a small set of packages that's sufficient enough for the system to function.

 ## Configuration